Fetal & Infant Mortality

 About Fetal & Infant Mortality

 Infant death can occur for a variety of reasons.
-The Cincinnati Health Department's Fetal & Infant Mortality Team is committed to reducing the number of infant deaths through outreach and education.
+The Health Department's Fetal and Infant Mortality Review (FIMR), and Infant Vitality & Maternal Health Improvement teams are committed to reducing the number of infant deaths through collaboration, outreach and education.

 Causes and risk factors include: